Geocode and symbolize campaign contributions

 - Click the symbol under Symbol style.

-- In the Symbol style window, under Fill, for Colors, choose a blue color.
+- In the Symbol style window, for Fill color, choose a blue color, such as 43ABEC and click Done.

 In United States political parties, blue is commonly associated with the Democratic Party, and red is commonly associated with the Republican Party.